Bubble painting is one of the most fun process art activities for kids. You might be blown away by the results.

 The solution should be thin enough so that when the kids blow bubbles into the liquid, the bubbles expand over the top of the container.
 The kids can lightly press a small piece of paper over the bubbles.
 This leaves an interesting print on the paper.
 Add a variety of colors of bubbles to one piece of paper.
 Kids will enjoy looking at how the colors mix together on the paper.

-Bubble painting is a fun process art activity, but there are also ways that you can explore and experiment with the process and the art produced.
+Bubble painting is a fun process art activity for preschoolers, but there are also ways that you can explore and experiment with the process and the art produced.

 - Let kids help you experiment to get the perfect paint/bubble solution